 Use these principles to take your workout and physique to the next level.

 You will never find Mr. Olympia using gimmicky equipment and exotic exercises.
 Instead, Jay uses traditional exercises like rows, squats, bench-presses, pullovers, and preacher curls.
 Why?
 Because they work!

 2. Add More Sets and Not Reps

 According to orthodox theories, more significant body parts need 12-16 sets during a workout to grow effectively.
-Jay Cutler uses many exercises to reach the sets he needs to make his muscles grow.
+Jay Cutler uses many exercises to reach the sets to increase his muscles.
 You can be flexible and still follow principles that work.

 Jay Cutler knows the science of bodybuilding and follows it to build muscle.
 For example, Jay liked to go heavy for individual reps while adding more sets to his training.
-Use sets, reps, and weight to create the volume you need to build big muscles.
+Use sets, reps, and weight to build big muscles to create the volume you need.
 Jay Cutler’s rule contributed significantly to his famous bodybuilder physique.

 3. Take Enough Rest

 For beginners, significant results do come true with full-body exercises.
 In contrast, professionals and advanced lifters see results with a well-made split.
 Beginner and intermediate lifters can do the same workout over time and get even more results.
 Use rest as a tool to rebuild your body after a hard workout.
 Don’t underestimate the value of sleep in building hormones and muscles.
 Subsequently, sleep can also help you burn fat by placing you in a fasting state.

 Jay also insisted on getting ample rest to spring back for the next workout.
 Use rest to rebuild and repair your muscles.
 The experts know muscles grow while they rest and break down when they work.
 Jay used horizontal rest to achieve his muscle growth.